Est. 1978 Intermediate

 3. Make it modular - Separate compilation and interfaces

-4. Make it efficient - Zero-cost abstractions
+4. Make it efficient - Minimal runtime overhead

 5. Make it consistent - Orthogonal feature set